 Understandably, it’s fun to check in and record where you’ve been.
 However, this makes it very easy for third parties to track your exact location, and can potentially lead to actual physical harm.
 For a chilling example, look no further than Pokémon Go, where unsuspecting players have been lured and mugged by armed robbers pretending to offer rare Pokémon.

 Even if you don’t exchange your email for online content/prizes, you’ll still receive the occasional fishy email or spam.
 The first (and only) thing you should do is to delete those emails.
 By opening the email, or clicking any links inside it, you are likely inviting malicious attacks on your device and personal privacy.

-For starters, do not include any personal details in your password but do use a mixture of numbers and letters as well as special characters.
+For starters, do not include any personal details in your password.
+Use a mixture of numbers and letters as well as special characters, ideally with the help of a random password generator.
 If you’re looking to go all the way, consider using two-factor authentication, password managers, and Diceware.

 Speaking of private web browsers, you should use tools that allow you to use the web anonymously.
 For a browser that is great for privacy, try Tor (and learn more about it here).
 If you’re looking for tracking-free web search, use DuckDuckGo (also available as a handy app).
 On a related note, beware of shortened links, and don’t open them unless you’re using a private browser such as Tor.

 Oh, and of course, remember to use a VPN.

 10. Be careful of what you share online

 Finally, remember that you are the one who controls what information you share online.
 If you don’t share it, they can’t get a hold of it.
 In keeping with this idea: